-The Master of Arts in Education Program is designed to serve educators, administrators, and community leaders working with and on behalf of schools.
+Dr. Kim Tolley Program Director (650) 508-3464 ktolley@ndnu.edu The Master of Arts in Education Program is designed to serve educators, administrators, and community leaders working with and on behalf of schools.
 The program offers a concentration in Curriculum and Instruction.
 The concentration includes both required courses and electives which students can choose based on their particular professional interests and needs.

-Students who recently received the preliminary Multiple Subject or Single Subject credential at NDNU may articulate up to 15 units of credential coursework toward these education electives.
+Students who recently completed the BA Liberal Studies Integrated Pathway, or the preliminary Multiple Subject or Single Subject credential at NDNU may articulate up to 15 units of credential coursework toward these education electives.
 Students who completed their credential coursework elsewhere and students who do not possess a preliminary credential will consult with the Program Director to develop an appropriate set of elective courses to fulfill the requirement.